shank136/yum/readme.txt

 3. Docker image can be accessed from the link: https://hub.docker.com/r/shank136/firstimage

     docker pull shank136/firstimage

-    Download the docker image and run using docker to access the application.
+    Download the docker image and run using docker on localhost to access the application.